Human brain: Regulation

 The hypothalamus in the diencephalon, is involved in regulating many functions of the body.
 Functions include neuroendocrine regulation, regulation of the circadian rhythm, control of the autonomic nervous system, and the regulation of fluid, and food intake.
 The circadian rhythm is controlled by two main cell groups in the hypothalamus.
 The anterior hypothalamus includes the suprachiasmatic nucleus and the ventrolateral preoptic nucleus which through gene expression cycles, generates a roughly 24 hour circadian clock.
 In the circadian day an ultradian rhythm takes control of the sleeping pattern.
 Sleep is an essential requirement for the body and brain and allows the closing down and resting of the body's systems.
 There are also findings that suggest that the daily build-up of toxins in the brain are removed during sleep.
 Whilst awake the brain consumes a fifth of the body's total energy needs.
 Sleep necessarily reduces this use and gives time for the restoration of energy-giving ATP.
 The effects of sleep deprivation show the absolute need for sleep.

 The lateral hypothalamus contains orexinergic neurons that control appetite and arousal through their projections to the ascending reticular activating system.
 The hypothalamus controls the pituitary gland through the release of peptides such as oxytocin, and vasopressin, as well as dopamine into the median eminence.
 Through the autonomic projections, the hypothalamus is involved in regulating functions such as blood pressure, heart rate, breathing, sweating, and other homeostatic mechanisms.
 The hypothalamus also plays a role in thermal regulation, and when stimulated by the immune system, is capable of generating a fever.
 The hypothalamus is influenced by the kidneys: when blood pressure falls, the renin released by the kidneys stimulates a need to drink.
 The hypothalamus also regulates food intake through autonomic signals, and hormone release by the digestive system.

 Language

-While language functions were traditionally thought to be localized to Wernicke's area and Broca's area, it is now mostly accepted that a wider network of cortical regions contributes to language functions.
+While language functions were traditionally thought to be localised to Wernicke's area and Broca's area, it is now mostly accepted that a wider network of cortical regions contributes to language functions.

 The study on how language is represented, processed, and acquired by the brain is called neurolinguistics, which is a large multidisciplinary field drawing from cognitive neuroscience, cognitive linguistics, and psycholinguistics.